microsoft/cheriot-ibex/README.md

 Any use of third-party trademarks or logos are subject to those third-party's policies.

 ## Introduction
 cheriot-ibex is 32-bit RISC-V microcontroller which implements the CHERIoT ISA extension in addition to RV32IMCB.
 Same as the original ibex core, the design can be configured either with a 2-stage or a 3-stage pipeline.
-It has passed preliminary simulation and FPGA validation, and is currently undergoing  further verification as well as PPA analysis at Microsoft.
+It has passed preliminary simulation, formal verification and FPGA validation, and is currently under further verification at Microsoft.

 ![image](https://github.com/microsoft/cheriot-ibex/assets/116126768/51b768f5-a528-4d93-bce4-392ac2fe1488)